-17 Describe some of the provisions contained in a purchase agreement that are specific to real-estate-related business combinations?
+19 Describe some of the provisions contained in a purchase agreement that are specific to real estate business combinations.
 Describe any standard provisions that are contained in such agreements.

 Real estate M&A purchase agreements are substantially similar to purchase agreements for other business combinations.
-However, real estate M&A agreements often include additional property-specific representations and warranties, including with respect to the status of the target's ownership rights to the real property, existing liens on real properties, existing leases and insurance affecting the real property.
-These representations and warranties force the target to disclose diligence materials prior to signing.
-Qualifications to these representations are based upon target's knowledge and the level of materiality necessary to cause a breach of the agreement are common.
+However, real estate M&A agreements often include additional property-specific

+R&Ws, including with respect to the status of the target's ownership rights to the real property, tax status, existing liens on real properties, existing leases and insurance affecting the real property.
+These R&Ws force the target to disclose diligence materials prior to signing.
+Qualifications to these representations are based upon the target's knowledge and the level of materiality necessary to cause a breach of the agreement are common.

 Purchase agreements also include closing conditions.
-In general, closing conditions fall into the following four categories: (i) regulatory related matters (eg, antitrust clearance and CFIUS), (ii) required shareholder approval, (iii) required deliverables (eg, in some REIT acquisitions, delivery of tax opinions) and (iv) the absence of a 'material adverse change' of the target.
-These closing conditions are typically significantly negotiated and, in particular with respect to the determination of a 'material adverse change,' are the subject of the negotiated exceptions.
+In general, closing conditions fall into the following four categories:

+- regulatory-related matters (eg, antitrust clearance and CFIUS); - required shareholder approval; - required deliverables (eg, in some REIT acquisitions, delivery of tax opinions); and - the absence of a 'material adverse change' of the target.

+These closing conditions are typically significantly negotiated and, in particular with respect to the determination of a 'material adverse change', are the subject of the negotiated exceptions.

-The target typically covenants to continue operating its business in the ordinary course between signing and closing, which typically prohibits incurring debt, selling or acquiring properties or undertaking major capital projects.
+The target typically covenants to continue operating its business in the ordinary course between signing and closing, which usually prohibits incurring debt, selling or acquiring properties or undertaking major capital projects.
 In real estate M&A deals involving REITs, the seller may also covenant to not take actions that would compromise its REIT status.